-This Report on Form 10-Q is for the Quarterly Period ended June 30, 2004.
+This Report on Form 10-Q is for the Quarterly Period ended September 30, 2004.
 In this Quarterly Report, "we," "us," "our" and the "Trust" refer to Universal Health Realty Income Trust.

 You should carefully review all of the information contained in this Quarterly Report, and should particularly consider any risk factors that we set forth in this Quarterly Report and in other reports or documents that we file from time to time with the SEC.
 In this Quarterly Report, we state our beliefs of future events and of our future financial performance.
 In some cases, you can identify those so-called "forward-looking statements" by words such as "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential," or "continue" or the negative of those words and other comparable words.
 You should be aware that those statements are only our predictions.
 Actual events or results may differ materially.
-In evaluating those statements, you should specifically consider various factors, including the risks outlined below.
+In evaluating those statements, you should specifically consider various factors, including the risks outlined in Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, under Forward Looking Statements and Certain Risk Factors.
 Those factors may cause our actual results to differ materially from any of our forward-looking statements.

 In this Quarterly Report on Form 10-Q, the term "revenues" does not include the revenues of the unconsolidated limited liability companies in which we have various non-controlling equity interests ranging from 33% to 98%.
 We currently account for our share of the income/loss from these investments by the equity method (see Note 7).
-Effective March 31, 2004, we adopted Financial Interpretation No. 46R ("FIN 46R"), "Consolidation of Variable Interest Entities", an Interpretation of ARB No. 51.
-Consequently, we began consolidating the results of operations of three of our LLC investments that meet the criteria of a variable interest entity and where we are deemed to be the primary beneficiary (see Note 7).
-There was no impact on our net income as a result of the consolidation of these LLCs.
+As of September 30, 2004, we had investments in twenty-one limited liability companies ("LLCs"), eighteen of which are accounted for by the equity method and three that are consolidated in the results of operations as of April 1, 2004.
+Effective March 31, 2004, we adopted FASB Interpretation No. 46R ("FIN 46R"), "Consolidation of Variable Interest Entities", an Interpretation of ARB No. 51.
+As a result of our related party relationship with UHS, and certain master lease, lease assurance or lease guarantee arrangements between UHS and various properties owned by three LLCs in which we own a 98% or 99% non-controlling ownership interest, these LLCs are considered to be variable interest entities.
+In addition, we are primary beneficiary of these LLC investments as a result of our level of investment in the entities.
+Consequently, we began consolidating the results of operations of these three LLC investments.
+There was no impact on our net income as a result of the consolidation of these three LLCs.
+The remaining LLCs are not variable interest entities and therefore are not subject to the consolidation requirements of FIN 46R.